 Accommodation on the Three Passes Trek

 Trekking the Three Passes Trek without a guide means finding your own accommodation.
-Don’t worry, there are plenty.
-Upon arriving at village, ask around at any guesthouses if they have rooms available.
+Don’t worry, there are plenty of options along the trek.
+Upon arriving at a village, ask around at any guesthouses if they have rooms available.

 Although traditionally trekkers are able to stay for free in exchange for eating food at the teahouses/guesthouses, this is not the case anymore on the Everest trail.